Here We GO !!!!! I'll just refer to the Issue at Hand as "Challenges to Overcome" - On the Rock-

-Quotation from original video description….”Working around the challenges with the Lord's Help"
+"Working around the challenges with the Lord's Help" (From Jonathan's original HERE IS THE NEW VID LINK: https://odysee.com/@CoryBarbee:8/Recording--87:d

 FREE email alerts of the most important BANNED videos in the world